NOTE (JULY 20, 2013): Check out our guide to installing Lion on an AMD Hackintosh.

 Unfortunately, there is no legacy kernel for Mac OS X Lion.
 Development of the legacy kernel is done almost entirely by one guy, nawcom.
 Lately, nawcom has put all of his work on hold due to medical problems, so don't anticipate the release of a Lion legacy kernel anytime soon.
 If you want to install Mac OS X on an AMD Hackintosh, it will have to be Mac OS X Snow Leopard.

 The standard iBoot+Multibeast method for installing Mac OS X Snow Leopard on an Intel Hackintosh still works (more or less) for an AMD Hackintosh.
 The only difference is that you have to use iBoot Legacy, instead of iBoot, to start the Snow Leopard installation DVD. iBoot Legacy is a version of iBoot that contains the legacy kernel.
-Once you have completed the standard installation process with iBoot Legacy, you need to install the legacy kernel along with Multibeast (you can find the legacy kernel for your version of Mac OS X on Google, or on nawcom's blog).
+Once you have completed the standard installation process with iBoot Legacy, you need to install the legacy kernel along with Multibeast (you can find the legacy kernel for your version of Mac OS X on Google).